EmmaPesjak/Game-of-Life-Python/Laboration_2/README.md

 At first, I was a bit overwhelmed by this laboration.
 I did not know where to start and found the def authenticate_user part the hardest, even though the code is quite short.
-I immediately understood that I had to split the credentials, but the rest was harder, both trying to figure out the functions and how to combine them, knowing what to call and what to return.
-The learning modules definitely prepared me for this laboration, but it was a lot to read and comprehend, not all of it "stuck", and I had to go back and read during the laboration.
+I immediately understood that I had to split the credentials, but the rest was harder, both trying to figure out the functions worked and how to combine them, knowing what to call and what to return.
+I did a lot of trial and error.
+The learning modules definitely prepared me for this laboration, but it was a lot to read and to understand, not all of it "stuck", and I had to go back and read during the laboration.
 I do not have any previous experience with programming, so there is a lot of new terms and ways to think.
+I also lack enough experience to see if my code is easily comprehensible.
 Overall, I think (and hope) that I did a pretty good job with the code, it works and the purpose has been fulfilled.
 The part I am the least content with is the `def format_username`.
 The code is a bit dense, hard to read and looks confusing at first glance, but it does the job I suppose.
-I do not have enough experience to see if my code is easily comprehensible, and do hope for some constructive criticism.